Jesus uses an easily understood metaphor to describe the relationship between his disciples and himself. He warns of opposition, too.

 ‘“As the Father has loved me, so I have loved you.
 Now remain in my love.
 If you keep my commands, you will remain in my love, just as I have kept my Father's commands and remain his love.
 I have told you this so that my joy may be in you and that your joy may be complete.
 My command is this: love each other as I have loved you.
 Greater love has no one than this: to lay down one's life for one's friends.
 You are my friends if you do what I command.
 I no longer call you servants, because a servant does not know his master's business.
 Instead, I've called you friends, for everything that I learned from my Father I have made known to you.
 You did not choose me, but I chose you and appointed you so that you might go and bear fruit - fruit that will last - and so whatever you ask in my name the Father will give you.
 This is my command: love each other.”’John 15:9-17, NIV

 The question arises, what does remaining in Jesus actually mean?
 Some Bible translations in English use a more traditional word ‘abiding’ in Jesus.
 What does remaining in Jesus actually mean?
 Let's try and turn the metaphor into a practical reality for you and me.
 Verse 7 gives us the beginning of the answer.
-‘If you remain in me and my words remain in you’ - ‘my words remain in you’ - that's interesting.
+‘If you remain in me and my words remain in you’ - ‘my words remain in you’ - that is interesting.
 Remaining in Jesus involves a really close connection with his teaching - literally his words.
-That's a way to be fruitful.
-I believe that passionately because I believe that in our discipleship, there's nothing more important to us than to be fully connected to everything that Jesus said and taught.
-His teaching is very diverse - sometimes complex, very challenging, sometimes incredibly straightforward - but it's life-transforming.
+That is a way to be fruitful.
+I believe that passionately because I believe that in our discipleship, there is nothing more important to us than to be fully connected to everything that Jesus said and taught.
+His teaching is very diverse - sometimes complex and very challenging, sometimes incredibly straightforward - but it is life-transforming.
 It is what turns us into disciples rather than mere observers of Christianity - or merely nominal believers, or people who sit in churches, or people who think about religion or philosophy.
 Disciples are followers and his words have to remain in us.
-It's my observation that many people in churches and many Christians don't know a great deal about Jesus' teaching.
-They've heard it from a distance but haven't always studied it closely or sought to follow it.
+It is my observation that many people in churches, many Christians don't know a great deal about Jesus' teaching.
+They have heard it from a distance but have not always studied it closely or sought to follow it.
 His words need to remain in us in order for us to be fruitful.